bparanj/crystal/computer/electronics/design/relay.md

-The simplest electronic circuit to learn about relays typically involves using a relay to control a higher-power device with a lower-power signal.
+The simplest electronic circuit to learn about relays  involves using a relay to control a higher-power device with a lower-power signal.
 Let's design a basic circuit that demonstrates the fundamental operation of a relay.